Piraten-Tools/spickerrr/README.md

-# Spickerrr - A simple Android App to display petitions to Pirateparty conventions
+# Spickerrr - A simple Android App to display petitions for Pirateparty conventions

 This repository contains the code for one of my first Android Projects - Spickerrr.
 It's kind of an educational project for me, but is intended to run on the phone of many pirates.